Pant/nextcloudpi-readthedocs/How-to-backup-and-restore-a-NextCloudPi-instance-using-nextcloudpi-config.md

 ### Making backup including your data

-Below you will find the some of the same steps as above, difference being that ncdata (your files) will be included here, so this may take a long time to execute depending how much data you have stored.
+Below you will find some of the same steps as above, difference being that ncdata (your files) will be included here, so this may take a long time to execute depending how much data you have stored.
 My Pi3 took about 20-30minutes to write 15Gb to an external usb drive.

 Again, You can visit https://your-local-IP:4443 for NCP's web interface or start nextcloudpi-config from your NCP terminal by typing: